-The Hearings Officer finds that the proposed development is surrounded by residentially zoned property.
+The proposed development is surrounded by residentially zoned property.
 The proposed driveway is taken from of the lowest street classification abutting the subject property.
 The driveway balances the adverse impacts to residentially zoned property and will not have an adverse effect on the functionality of the adjacent streets.

-The Hearings Officer finds that the application for a Driveway Approach Permit from Stella Street meets the applicable criteria.
+The application for a Driveway Approach Permit from Stella Street meets the applicable criteria.